oenu/Nebulate/readme.md

 # Nebulate
+> Note: This is not production ready, though id love to work on it to get it there!

 ## Introduction

 Nebulate-Node is a backend web scraper and caching server designed to integrate the Nebula and YouTube video platforms, through the use of the [Nebulate](https://github.com/oenu/Nebulate/tree/main/extension) chrome extension included in this repo.